oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/jenkins.pipelines.OKE6.md

 # Prerequisites
 Make sure you have completed the Initail Setup  [Step 2](jenkins.pipelines.OKE2.md).

-# Step 6 - Create a Shared Ingress for the kubernetes cluster #
+# Step 6 - Create an Ingress Controller for the kubernetes cluster #
 In this lab, you are going to set up an Ingress for the applications.
 Ingress allows external access to services within the Kubernetes cluster.
-In our case, our ingress will be a Load Balance that will be shared by the FrontEnd application and by the Backend application.
+In our case, our we are going to create an nginx-ingress-controller which will be Load Balance that will be shared by the FrontEnd application and by the Backend application.

 + Create the Load Balancer
 + Verify the Load Balancer was created